fruition-partners/filesync/README.md

 version, syncing *from* the instance *to* the local file.
 This is an easy way to populate your project folder with existing scripts related to your project.

+## Quick Start

+Check out the [Intro video](https://vimeo.com/76378234) for a walk-through of installing, configuring and using FileSync.

+Or, continue with the steps below.

 ## Installation

 **Step 1.** Ensure the [JSON Web Service plugin](http://wiki.servicenow.com/index.php?title=JSON_Web_Service) is